 Books About Friendship

 Many times, students come in on the first day fearful that they won’t meet any new friends.
 I believe that it is absolutely crucial to teach them HOW to make new friends.
-They need to learn how to look at each other with an open mind, how to start a conversation with someone new, and how to respond to an invitation to play.
+They need to learn to look at each other with an open mind, to start a conversation with someone new, and to respond to an invitation to play.
 Here are some of my favorite first-week friendship books:

 - The Sandwich Swap